truongpx396/mantu-new-wiki/mobile_erp/development/foundation/standard.md

 # Formatting

 ## <span style='color:#e67e22;'> EditorConfig </span>
-Add an **.editorconfig** file with the default .NET code style, formatting, and naming conventions to your solution to ensure code consistency.
+> Add an **.editorconfig** file with the default .NET code style, formatting, and naming conventions to your solution to ensure code consistency.
 Set it up by checking the [Microsoft documentation](https://docs.microsoft.com/en-us/visualstudio/ide/create-portable-custom-editor-options?view=vs-2019).
+{.is-info}

 ## <span style='color:#e67e22;'> Unused code </span>
-Remove unused references and code from your project as well as commented code.
+> Remove unused references and code from your project as well as commented code.
+{.is-success}

 ## <span style='color:#e67e22;'> Line break </span>
 Do not use more than one line break at a time.